What does a clinical engineer do?

 - biomedical science/engineering

-- apply for jobs in the private sector and work your way towards becoming a chartered engineer
+You could also find employment in the private sector and work your way up to chartered engineer status.

-- Three A levels, including maths and physics
+- two or three A levels, including maths and physics

 Where to find out more